fatih/pool/README.md

 // available it will create a new one via the factory function. conn, err := p.Get()

-// do something with conn and put it back to the pool, yes just close the
+// do something with conn and put it back to the pool by closing the connection. conn.Close()
-// connection :)
-conn.Close()

 // close pool any time you want, this closes all the connections inside a pool